 He said protesters are "asking for mercy from UAE authorities, as this won't just affect the men whose residencies were canceled -- but their families as well."

-A Syrian who left after Emirati officials gave him 10 days to depart said he is worried about his future.
+A Syrian who left after Emirati officials gave him 10 days to depart told CNN earlier this week that he is worried about his future.

 "I lived and worked in the UAE for years, all my family is there.
 I never did anything wrong," said the man who did not want to be named out of fear for his family.